Algebraic classification of Hietarinta's solutions of Yang-Baxter equations~:~invertible $4\times 4$ operators: Hietarinta's classification

 The transformation Discrete-I \eqref{eq:discrete-1} is the matrix transpose (reflection about the main diagonal) taken in \eqref{eq:YBOcomponent} :

 In the transformation Discrete-II \eqref{eq:discrete-2}, the $\bar{i}$ is the negation of $i$, i.e., $\bar{0}\equiv 1$ and $\bar{1}\equiv 0$.
-This transformation corresponds to two reflections, one along the main diagonal like in the transpose and the other along the other diagonal.
-The order in which these reflections are made does not matter.
-The resulting $R$-matrix is given by :
+Two reflections are associated with this transformation: one along the primary diagonal, as in the transpose, and the other along the opposite diagonal.
+It makes no difference what order these reflections are made in.
+The resulting $R$-matrix is given by:

 It is easily seen that this is a special case of the continuous transformation in \eqref{eq:Rcontinuous} as :

 where $X$ is the first Pauli matrix $X= $.

 The third discrete transformation \eqref{eq:discrete-3} results in the $R$-matrix :